Krishnaism: Krishna

 Vaishnavism is a monotheistic religion, centered on the devotion of Vishnu and his avatars.
 It is sometimes described as a "polymorphic monotheism", since there are many forms of one original deity, with Vishnu taking many forms.
 In Krishnaism this deity is Krishna—often together with his consort Radha as deity Radha Krishna—sometimes referred as intimate deity — as compared with the numerous four-armed forms of Narayana or Vishnu.

 Krishna is also worshiped across many other traditions of Hinduism.
 Krishna is often described as having the appearance of a dark-skinned person and is depicted as a young cowherd boy playing a flute or as a youthful prince giving philosophical direction and guidance, as in the Bhagavad Gita.

 Krishna and the stories associated with him appear across a broad spectrum of different Hindu philosophical and theological traditions, where it is believed that God appears to his devoted worshippers in many different forms, depending on their particular desires.
 These forms include the different avataras of Krishna described in traditional Vaishnavite texts, but they are not limited to these.
 Indeed, it is said that the different expansions of the Svayam bhagavan are uncountable and they cannot be fully described in the finite scriptures of any one religious community.
 Many of the Hindu scriptures sometimes differ in details reflecting the concerns of a particular tradition, while some core features of the view on Krishna are shared by all.

-The founders of almost every Krishnaite sampradaya are recognized by adherents as the earthly incarnations of Krishna.